-The Doha UN International Conference for the Review of the FfD process gives a real opportunity for the World to engage in serious and positive self-criticism, in order to come out with a new vision on development issues.
+It is about time today for the World to engage in serious and positive self-criticism, in order to come out with a new vision on development issues.
 Among other things, the need for example is high to implement innovative Development Financing mechanism, making sure that we build on pass mistakes.
 Luckily, a number of such mechanisms either have already been initiated or are in an advanced stage of thinking and analysis on their feasibility or implementation.